badhive/alca/docs/RULES.md

 ### Types

-ALCA can be described as strongly typed.
+ALCA can be described as statically typed.
 Event data field types in a module are explicitly declared, and all types are checked for compatibility (with operators and each other) at compile time.

 The 3 core types are booleans (true / false), integers, and strings.
-However, modules can also declare arrays and structs, which ALCA has support for.
+However, modules can also declare arrays and structs containing these types, both of which ALCA has support for.

 Constant integer declarations in rule files can be either decimal (e.g. 10) or hexadecimal (e.g. 0xA).

-ALCA rules contain a variety of operators that help with querying event data.
+ALCA rules contain a variety of operators that can be used when querying event data.

 ### Supported Operators